 You’d really hope someone wouldn’t make this up as an excuse to cancel a date, but maybe they could use a fake relative?
 Regardless, if someone messages/calls to cancel because of a family emergency, the best thing to do is be supportive.

-How to respond: Ask what happened and if/how you can help.
+The best response to a cancelled date in this situation would to ask what happened and if/how you can help.

 Who among us hasn’t had to work late

 If someone cancels your date because they have to work late, it likely means they probably cancelled fairly last minute.
 Which is not ideal and that can definitely make the excuse seem flimsier.
 It’s up to you to use your discretion in terms of whether you take them at their word.